-FIGURE 5.1 Number of Monthly Attacks by Type, October 2008-Present52
+FIGURE 5.1Number of Monthly Attacks by Type, October 2008-201250

 ^{&}quot;Other" includes ethnic & political violence, inter-tribal clashes and cross-border attacks.
 We have excluded drone attacks from the "other" category as it is covered later in the Index.
+Arrows indicate the beginning of a near year, starting with 2009.

-FIGURE 5.2Monthly Fatalities as a Result of Attacks by Group, October 2008-Present53
+FIGURE 5.2Monthly Fatalities as a Result of Attacks by Group, October 2008-201251